baderj/crackmes/IamLupo's_Humble_Bundle_Challange_2/solution.md

     (['0x57', '0x7'], 0)
     (['0x57', '0x57'], 240)

-The ``Humble_Bundle_Challenge_2.zip`` doesn't have and extra field and the length is set to zero.
-By setting the master key bytes 12 and 13 to ``57 07`` we can get the same.
-240 also seems like a valid extra field length, but it would be a huge coincidence that one of our four potential master key combos gives a master key length of 0 by chance.
+The ``Humble_Bundle_Challange_2.zip`` doesn't have an extra field and the length is set to zero.
+Setting the master key bytes 12 and 13 to ``57 07`` also results in an extra field length of 0.
+Although 240 also seems like a valid extra field length, it would be a huge coincidence that one of our four potential master key combos gives a master key length of 0 by chance.
+This fixes the master key bytes 12 an 13 to:

+    57 07

 ## Bytes 8-9: Compression method

 Bytes 8 and 9 represent the compression method.
 Removing the reserved choices gives the following potential values:

     0 - The file is stored (no compression)